 The 2016 Lab Trial experimented with different methods of delivery of interpretation and with the use of tablets.
 Past Lab Trials have included a simulated multi-continent terrorism case with the world’s first known courtroom use of holographic evidence and virtual reality.
 In 2013, CLCT’s trial technology was put to the test in a simulated hearing involving U.S. and Canadian officials.
 The 2010 CLCT Lab Trial focused on fabricated computer evidence, such as emails and computer files.
 The trial included testimony from two experienced FBI forensic computer experts, multi-media courtroom reporting and remote testimony.

-Our Lab Trail experiments are often run in cooperation with international law schools, such as the University of Leeds (United Kingdom), Queensland University of Technology (Australia) and the University of Canberra (Australia).
+Our Lab Trail experiments are sometimes run in cooperation with international law schools, such as the University of Leeds (United Kingdom), Queensland University of Technology (Australia) and the University of Canberra (Australia).
+The Federal Judicial Center advises on research and methodology.

 Articles & White Papers.